 Raygun lets you detect and diagnose errors and performance issues in your codebase with ease

-NASA’s Mars Climate Orbiter – On its mission to Mars in 1998 the Climate Orbiter spacecraft was ultimately lost in space.
+On its mission to Mars in 1998 the Climate Orbiter spacecraft was ultimately lost in space.
 Although the failure bemused engineers for some time it was revealed that a sub contractor on the engineering team failed to make a simple conversion from English units to metric.
-An embarrassing lapse that sent the $125 million craft fatally close to Mars’ surface after attempting to stablize its orbit too low.
-Flight controllers believe the spacecraft ploughed into Mars’ atmosphere where the associated stresses crippled its communications, leaving it hurtling on through space in an orbit around the sun.
+An embarrassing lapse that sent the $125 million craft fatally close to Mars’ surface after attempting to stabilize its orbit too low.
+Flight controllers believe the spacecraft plowed into Mars’ atmosphere where the associated stresses crippled its communications, leaving it hurtling on through space in an orbit around the sun.

-Ariane 5 Flight 501 – Europe’s newest un-manned satellite-launching rocket reused working software from its predecessor, the Ariane 4.
+Europe’s newest un-manned satellite-launching rocket reused working software from its predecessor, the Ariane 4.
 Unfortunately, the Ariane 5’s faster engines exploited a bug that was not found in previous models.
 Thirty-six seconds into its maiden launch the rocket’s engineers hit the self destruct button following multiple computer failures.
 In essence, the software had tried to cram a 64-bit number into a 16-bit space.
 The resulting overflow conditions crashed both the primary and backup computers (which were both running the exact same software).

-EDS Child Support System – In 2004, EDS introduced a highly complex IT system to the U.K.’s Child Support Agency (CSA).
+In 2004, EDS introduced a highly complex IT system to the U.K.’s Child Support Agency (CSA).
 At the exact same time, the Department for Work and Pensions (DWP) decided to restructure the entire agency.
 The two pieces of software were completely incompatible, and irreversible errors were introduced as a result.
-The system somehow managed to overpay 1.9 million people, underpay another 700,000, had $7 billion in uncollected child support payments, a backlog of 239,000 cases, 36,000 new cases “stuck” in the system, and has cost the UK taxpayers over $1 billion to date.
+The system somehow managed to overpay 1.9 million people, underpay another 700,000, had US$7 billion in uncollected child support payments, a backlog of 239,000 cases, 36,000 new cases “stuck” in the system, and has cost the UK taxpayers over US$1 billion to date.

 The Soviet pipeline had a level of complexity that would require advanced automated control software.
 The CIA was tipped off to the Soviet intentions to steal the control system’s plans.
 Working with the Canadian firm that designed the pipeline control software, the CIA had the designers deliberately create flaws in the programming so that the Soviets would receive a compromised program.
 It is claimed that in June 1982, flaws in the stolen software led to a massive explosion along part of the pipeline, causing the largest non-nuclear explosion in the planet’s history.

-Bitcoin Hack, Mt.
-Gox Launched in 2010, Japanese bitcoin exchange, Mt.
+Launched in 2010, Japanese bitcoin exchange, Mt.
 Gox, was the largest in the world.
 After being hacked in June, 2011, Mt.
 Gox stated that they’d lost over 850,000 bitcoins (worth around half a billion US dollars at the time of writing).

 Although around 200,000 of the bitcoins were recovered, Mark Karpeles admits “We had weaknesses in our system, and our bitcoins vanished.”

-Heathrow Terminal 5 Opening – Just before the opening of Heathrow’s Terminal 5 in the UK, staff tested the brand new baggage handling system built to carry the vast amounts of luggage checked in each day.
+Just before the opening of Heathrow’s Terminal 5 in the UK, staff tested the brand new baggage handling system built to carry the vast amounts of luggage checked in each day.
 Engineers tested the system thoroughly before opening the Terminal to the public with over 12,000 test pieces of luggage.
 It worked flawlessly on all test runs only to find on the Terminal’s opening day the system simply could not cope.
-It is thought that ‘real life’ scenarios such as removing a bag from the system manually when a passenger had left an important item in their luggage, had caused the entire system to become confused and shut down.
+It is thought that “real life” scenarios such as removing a bag from the system manually when a passenger had left an important item in their luggage, had caused the entire system to become confused and shut down.

-The Mariner 1 Spacecraft – On a mission to fly-by Venus in 1962, this spaceship barely made it out of Cape Canaveral when a software-coding error caused the rocket to veer dangerously off-course, threatening to crash back to earth.
+On a mission to fly-by Venus in 1962, this spacecraft barely made it out of Cape Canaveral when a software-coding error caused the rocket to veer dangerously off-course, threatening to crash back to earth.
 Alarmed, NASA engineers on the ground issued a self-destruct command.
 A review board later determined that the omission of a hyphen in coded computer instructions allowed the transmission of incorrect guidance signals to the spacecraft.
 The cost for the rocket was reportedly more than $18 million at the time.